FransiskusAgapa/SPUDWebsite/README.md

 ## Motivation
 Template for SPUD members to use to make the club website.
-Club members (students) will develop a simple website build using Html + CSS + Basic Javascript.
+Club members (SPU students) will develop a simple website build using Html + CSS + Basic Javascript.

 ## Description
 Write html that represents